priya24d/AI-ML_KUP2021/README.md

 <h3>1.
 Tail Recursive Assignment </h3>
 In this assignment consists of-
-1. Recursive function that prints value 5 to 50
+1. Recursive function that prints value 5 to 50<br>
-2. Finding Kth element of list
+2. Finding Kth element of list<br>
 3. ELiminating consecutive duplicates of list
 4. Extracting slice from list
 5. Reversing list